microsoft/typespec/docs/language-basics/templates.md

 >;
 ```

-Since template arguments may be specified by name, the names of template parameters are part of the public API of a template. **Changing the name of a template parameter may break existing specifications that use the template.**
+Since template arguments can be specified by name, the names of template parameters are part of the template's public API. **Renaming a template parameter may break existing specifications that use the template.**

 **Note**: Template arguments are evaluated in the order the parameters are defined in the template _definition_, not the order in which they are written in the template _instance_.
-Most of the time, this should not matter, but may be important in some cases where evaluating a template argument may invoke decorators with side effects.
+While this is usually inconsequential, it may be important in some cases where evaluating a template argument may trigger decorators with side effects.